 The keys to building a vending machine business are finding and selling the right locations, having many locations, keeping machines clean and stocked, and maximizing net margins on your inventory.
 In general, you can expect to earn a few hundred dollars a month per machine with startup costs running a few thousand dollars per machine.

 As with any business, it’s important to keep your personal and business bank accounts separate for bookkeeping and tax purposes.
-Chase Bank offers competitive fees, unlimited cash deposits, and lets you open an account with no minimum deposit.
-First-time Chase Total Business Checking account holders also get a $200 bonus for opening a new account.
+Chase Business Checking offers competitive fees, unlimited cash deposits, and lets you open an account with no minimum deposit.
+First-time Chase Total Business Checking account holders also get a $300 bonus for opening a new account.
 Get your offer code here.

 Step 1: Decide If a Vending Machine Business Is For You

 Like most startups, there is no magic bullet in building a vending machine business.
 Your chance of success will be better if you’re realistic about the hurdles and hard work involved.